redox-os/book/src/chat.md

 ### Troubleshooting Element

-Threads on Element have some bugs, typically marking messages as still unread, even after you have read them.
+- Threads on Element have some bugs, typically marking messages as still unread, even after you have read them.

-- Element in the browser does not show new messages in a thread as part of its new message count.
+- Element in the web browser does not show new messages in a thread as part of its new message count.
 It only shows a green or red dot over the Threads icon on the lower left of the display.
 A red dot means that the message is a reply to you.
 Click the Threads icon to see which rooms have new thread messages.

-- To display all threads in a room on Element in the browser, click on the Threads icon on the top right of the display.
+- To display all threads in a room on Element in the web browser, click on the Threads icon on the top right of the display.

 - If the Threads button on the top right has a dot, you may have unread messages on some thread, but this could be wrong.

 - If a thread has a dot to the right, you have unread messages in that thread.
 Click on the thread to read it.

 - When entering a room where you have previously received replies in a thread, you may hear a notification bell, even though there is no new message.

 - Due to bugs, a thread you have previously read can show a dot and possibly count as unread messages.
 Click on the thread and make sure you have read it, and  to clear it.
 If it is still not cleared, click on the "Thread options" `...` button on the top right and select "Show in room".
 This will often clear it.

-- You can also mark an entire room as "Read" by mousing over the oom name and selecting "Mark as read" from the "Room options" `...` button.
+You can also mark an entire room as "Read" by mousing over the room name and selecting "Mark as read" from the "Room options" `...` button.

-- After doing these steps, if you still have problems, try reloading the page.
+- After doing the steps above, if you still have problems, try reloading the page.

-- Element uses a cache, but clearing the cache sometimes causes problems.
-If you have encrypted rooms, like DM rooms, save your encryption keys before clearing your cache or you may lose the room history.
+- Element uses a cache, but clearing the cache sometimes causes problems, if you have encrypted rooms, like DM rooms, save your encryption keys before clearing your cache or you may lose the room history.

-Search Element's documentation for more about encryption keys.
+Read the Element documentation to learn more about encryption keys.